itfanr/ros2-wiki/Composition.md

 Now the second shell should show repeated output for each received message.

-> The demo uses hardcoded topic names and therefore you can run `api_composition` twice.
+> The demo uses hardcoded topic names and therefore you can't run `api_composition` twice.
 > But in general it would be possible to run to separate container processes and load the talker and listener into separate ones and they would still communicate with each other.

 ### Run-time composition using ROS services (1.) with a  server and client